 We routinely monitor for contaminants in your drinking water according to federal and state laws.
-The following tables show the results of our monitoring for the period of January 1 to December 31, 2021.
-The State allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
+The following tables show the results of our monitoring for the period of January 1 to December 31, 2023.
+The State allows us to monitor some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data is from prior years in accordance with the Safe Drinking Water Act.
-The date has been noted on the sampling results table.
+The dates are noted on the sampling table.